webextension-toolbox/webextension-toolbox/README.md

     // Perform customizations to webpack config

     // Important: return the modified config
-    return config
+    return config;
-  }
+  },
-}
+};
 ```

-As WebExtension Toolbox uses webpack’s [devtool]( https://webpack.js.org/configuration/devtool/) feature under the hood, you can also customize the desired devtool with the `--devtool` argument.
+As WebExtension Toolbox uses webpack’s [devtool](https://webpack.js.org/configuration/devtool/) feature under the hood, you can also customize the desired devtool with the `--devtool` argument.

 For example, if you have problems with source maps on Firefox, you can try the following command: